Closed-form Br\"uckner $G$-matrix and nuclear matter in EFT($\not\!\pi$): Energy per particle

 It is known that an uncoupled partial wave (say $^1S_0$) $G$ matrix element contributes to ground state energy per particle for a system of $A$ nucleons with density $\rho=gp^3_F/(6\pi^2)$ as below\cite{krippa}\bea\frac{E_{g.s.}}{A}=\frac{3}{5}\frac{p^2_F}{2M_N}+\frac{g(g-1)}{2\rho}\int_F\frac{8d^3P} {(2\pi)^3}\frac{d^3p}{(2\pi)^3}G(p;p_F),\eea with $g=(2s+1)(2T+1)$ being the spin-isospin degeneracy and $P$ the average momentum of the incoming particles.
 In this report, the on-shell $G$ matrix will be partially fixed with ERE factors, the residual parameters like $J_0$ and $\sigma_{s;2}$ will be assigned with several choices to demonstrate their physical relevance.
 We also note in passing that the on-shell $G$ matrix becomes real once $p$ is below Fermi surface: $p\leq p_F.$

-To fix the $G$ matrix in terms of ERE parameters as far as possible, we first putting that $p_F=0$ to go back to the $T$ matrix that is directly related to ERE as below\bea\Re\left\{ \frac{1}{T}\right\}=\Re\left\{\frac{1}{G(p_F=0)}\right\}=-\frac{M}{4\pi}p\cot\delta_s(p)=-\frac{M}{4\pi}\left\{-\frac{1}{a_{s}}+\frac{1}{2}r_{e;s}p^2+\sum_{k=2}^\infty{v}_{k} p^{2k}\right\}.\eea Then we have at leading order a very simple form of $G$\bea&&\frac{1}{a_s}=\frac{4\pi}{M_N}\left(\frac{1}{C_{s;0}}+J_0\right):\quad\frac{1}{G(p;p_F)} =\frac{M_N}{4\pi{a}_s}-\kappa_1+\frac{M_Np}{4\pi^2}\ln\frac{p_F+p}{|p_F-p|}.\eea Obviously, the on-shell $G$ matrix in $^1S_0$ channel is totally determined by the scattering length apart from $p$ and $p_F$ at leading order where $J_0$ is a running scale, an accidental situation that actually furnaces the KSW scheme\cite{1806}.
+To fix the $G$ matrix in terms of ERE parameters as far as possible, we first putting that $p_F=0$ to go back to the $T$ matrix that is directly related to ERE as below\bea\Re\left\{ \frac{1}{T}\right\}=\Re\left\{\frac{1}{G(p_F=0)}\right\}=-\frac{M}{4\pi}p\cot\delta_s(p)=-\frac{M}{4\pi}\left\{-\frac{1}{a_{s}}+\frac{1}{2}r_{e;s}p^2+\sum_{k=2}^\infty{v}_{k} p^{2k}\right\}.\eea Then we have at leading order a very simple form of $G$\bea&&\frac{1}{a_s}=\frac{4\pi}{M_N}\left(\frac{1}{C_{s;0}}+J_0\right):\quad\frac{1}{G(p;p_F)}=\frac{M_N}{4\pi{a}_s}-\kappa_1+\frac{M_Np}{4\pi^2}\ln\frac{p_F+p}{|p_F-p|}.\eea Obviously, the on-shell $G$ matrix in $^1S_0$ channel is totally determined by the scattering length apart from $p$ and $p_F$ at leading order where $J_0$ is a running scale, an accidental situation that actually furnaces the KSW scheme\cite{1806}.
 However, it is no loner true once one goes beyond the leading order of EFT truncation.
 At order $\mathcal{O}(Q^2)$, we have a rather involved closed-form $G$\bea&&\frac{1}{a_s}=\frac{4\pi}{M_N}\left(\frac{1}{\alpha_{s;0}} +J_0\right),\ r_{e;s}=\frac{8\pi}{M_N}\frac{\alpha_{s;1}}{\alpha^2_{s;0}}:\nonumber\\&& \frac{1}{G(p;p_F)}=\frac{\left(1-\sigma_{s;2}\kappa_3\right)^2}{\left(\frac{M_N}{4\pi a_s}-J_0\right)^{-1}+\sigma_{s;2}^2\kappa_5+\left[\frac{M_Nr_{e;s}}{8\pi}\left(\frac{M_N}{4\pi a_s}-J_0\right)^{-2}-\sigma_{s;2}^2\kappa_3\right]p^2}+J_0-\kappa_1+\frac{M_Np}{4\pi^2} \ln\frac{p_F+p}{|p_F-p|}.\eea Here, the nontrivial dependence of $G$ matrix upon $J_0$ and $\sigma_2$ besides ERE factors are evident.

 With the $G$ matrix given above, we may then proceed in the following two routes: A).
-Taylor expand $G$ in terms of powers of $p^2$ and then perform the integration analytically; B).
+Taylor expand $G$ in terms of powers of $p^2$ and then perform the integration analytically, hence forth called 'trimmed $G$ matrix'; B).
 Perform the integration numerically with the closed-form $G$ matrix.